Oliver-Akins/file-hider/README.md

 #### Right Click on Shown File
-If you right click on a file that is set to be hidden, when it is shown in the list, you will see an `Unhide File` option, clicking that will remove it from the list of hidden files and keep it visible once hidden files are no longer visible.
+If you right click on a file that is set to be hidden, when it is shown in the list, you will see an `Unhide File` or `Unhide Folder` option, clicking that will remove it from the list of hidden files and keep it visible once hidden files are no longer visible.

 #### File/Folder List
 - Open Obsidian's settings
 - Go to the `File Hider` tab
-- Click on either `Manage File List` or `Manage Folder List` to open a list of all hidden files/folders.
+- Click on either `Manage` to open a list of all hidden files and folders.
-- Click on the `X` button of the file/folder you no longer want hidden.
+- Click on the `X` button of the file or folder you no longer want hidden.

 ### Ribbon Icon